 - 34.5.
-The non-examining chairperson sends a report with a summary of the preceding examination process to the assessors, together with the following (in electronic version or as hard copies, as requested by the assessors): - 34.5.1.
+The non-examining chairperson sends a report with a summary of the preceding examination process to the assessors, together with the following (in electronic version or as hard copies, as requested by the assessors):55 - 34.5.1.
 The appointment letter (Form I) with the instructions for assessment including deadlines for the submission of assessor reports, the human resources form and the bank account form; - 34.5.2.
 The doctoral dissertation; - 34.5.3.
 The anonymised reports from the examiners; - 34.5.4.
 The report(s) from the supervisor(s) (if any); and - 34.5.5.
 The candidate's point of view (a written response by the candidate to the anonymised reports from the examiners and the report of the non-examining chairperson, which can be commented on by the supervisor(s)). - 34.6.
-The assessors are required to work through the items listed above in paragraph 34.5 and to consider the criticism of the examiners factually. - 34.7.
-The reports of the external assessors, which indicate how the dispute must be dealt with, are made available to the non-examining chairperson. - 34.8.
-The non-examining chairperson makes the anonymised assessor reports available to the examiners, for transparency purposes. - 34.9.
-If the external assessors cannot reach unanimity on the conferment of the doctorate, it may be required that the doctoral candidate adapt the dissertation in order for unanimity to be reached.
-If the external assessors still cannot reach unanimity after this process, the non-examining chairperson of the examination panel must confer with the external assessors to resolve the differences.
-The assessors may call the student for an oral. - 34.10.
+The assessors are required to work through the items listed above in paragraph 34.5 and to consider the criticism of the examiners factually.56 - 34.7.
+The reports of the external assessors, which indicate how the dispute must be dealt with, are made available to the non-examining chairperson.57 - 34.8.
+The non-examining chairperson makes the anonymised assessor reports available to the examiners,58 for transparency purposes. - 34.9.
+If the external assessors cannot reach unanimity on the conferment of the doctorate, it may be required that the doctoral candidate adapt the dissertation in order for unanimity to be reached.59 If the external assessors still cannot reach unanimity after this process, the non-examining chairperson of the examination panel must confer with the external assessors to resolve the differences.60 The assessors may call the student for an oral. - 34.10.
 A final report summarising the findings of the examination panel and the assessment panel is submitted by the non-examining chairperson to the

-&lt;sup>52 Based on Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.3.
+55 Based on Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.3.

-&lt;sup>53 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.3.
+56 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.3.

-&lt;sup>54 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.4.
+57 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.4.

-&lt;sup>55 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.5.
+58 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.5.

-&lt;sup>56 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.6.
+59 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.6.

-&lt;sup>57 Calendar 2016 (Part 1 General) Postgraduate Qualifications para 6.8.6.
+60 Calendar 2018 (Part 1 General) Postgraduate Qualifications para 6.8.6.

-departmental chairperson and to the Research Committee, via the chairperson of the Research Committee.
-The reports of the external assessors (unanimity or not) are also submitted to the Research Committee for consideration.
+departmental chairperson and to the Research Committee,61 via the chairperson of the Research Committee.
+The reports of the external assessors (unanimity or not) are also submitted to the Research Committee for consideration.62

 - 34.11.
-The Research Committee makes a recommendation to the Faculty Board.
-The Faculty Board's decision is included in the Recommendation Report to the EC(S) and Senate. - 34.12.
+The Research Committee makes a recommendation to the Faculty Board.63 The Faculty Board's decision is included in the Recommendation Report to the EC(S) and Senate.64 - 34.12.
 In the interests of transparency, the reports of the examiners and assessors should be made available to the members of the Faculty Board upon their request before the Faculty Board decides on the result. - 34.13.
-After the final decision on the conferment of the relevant doctorate has been made, the non-examining chairperson informs the examiners and assessors of Senate's decision.
-Paragraph 33.7 in respect of finalisation shall apply mutatis mutandis. - 34.14.
+After the final decision on the conferment of the relevant doctorate has been made, the non-examining chairperson informs the examiners and assessors of Senate's decision.65 Paragraph 33.7 in respect of finalisation shall apply mutatis mutandis. - 34.14.
 The chairperson of the Research Committee (who may delegate this duty to the nonexamining chairperson) must make sure that the assessors submit the human resources form and the bank account form and that these completed forms are submitted to the office of the Dean in order for payment to be processed to the assessors.